marmayogi/TTF2PostscriptCID-Win/README.md

 Issue the following Ghostscript command  to execute the `tamil.ps` postscript program.
 - `gswin64c.exe "D:\cidfonts\NotoSansTamil-Regular.t42" "D:\cidfonts\tamil.ps`

-This will display strings `தமிழ் தங்களை வரவேற்கிறது!` and `Tamil Welcomes You!`.
+This will display two strings `தமிழ் தங்களை வரவேற்கிறது!` and `Tamil Welcomes You!` respectively in subsequent rows.

 Note that the strings for `show` operator are in Hexadecimal format embeded within angular brackets.
 Operator `show` extracts 2 bytes at a time and maps this CID (16 bit value) to a Glyph.
 For example, the first 4 Hex digits in the 1st string is `0019` whose decimal equivalent is `25`.
 This maps to glyph `த`.